 Measuring Success

 There is only one measure of success under this grant – did you start a FAME chapter in your region?
-This is defined as enrolling in the FAME Academy starting in October 2026 with a critical mass of companies committed to participating in the FAME program and a community college committed to being the education partner for those companies.
+This is defined as enrolling in the FAME Academy by the appropriate cutoff date with a critical mass of companies committed to participating in the FAME program and a community college committed to being the education partner for those companies.

 That’s it.